-I was speaking with a few clients this week about songs they find difficult to sing.
+I regularly speak with clients about such songs they find difficult to sing.
+Comments come up like:

 “I’m fine until the bridge/chorus/outro, then I’m knackered”